How to use Freshdesk Freddy AI to evaluate knowledge gaps for bots in 2026

 Test against thousands of real, historical tickets

-This is where a tool like eesel AI really shines.
-Instead of letting the AI make up its own questions, eesel AI’s powerful simulation mode runs it against thousands of your actual past Freshdesk tickets.
+This is where a tool like eesel AI works beautifully alongside your existing setup.
+Rather than relying solely on generated questions, eesel AI’s simulation mode runs against your actual past Freshdesk tickets.

-It takes real customer questions and shows you precisely how the AI would have answered.
-This gives you a startlingly accurate picture of your true automation potential and instantly shows you where your knowledge is weak.
-You're no longer guessing; you're using your own history as the ultimate cheat sheet.
+It takes real historical questions and shows you how the AI would have responded.
+This gives you a clear picture of your automation potential and helps you identify exactly where to add more information to your Freshdesk knowledge base.

 Connect all your knowledge, wherever it lives

-Let the AI help you fill the gaps automatically
+Let AI help you fill the gaps automatically

-Fixing knowledge gaps shouldn't be a purely manual grind.
-After running a simulation, you'll get a clear report of questions the AI couldn't handle.
-With eesel AI, you can take it a step further.
+Updating your knowledge base can be a collaborative process between your agents and your AI tools.
+After running a simulation, you'll see a clear report of areas that need more detail.
+With eesel AI, you can take this a step further.

 | Feature | Freshdesk Freddy AI | eesel AI |